iManagement

 May is an intense period in the apiary.
 Colonies gain strength quickly, honey supers need to be added at the right time, swarming pressure often increases, and sound colony health management remains essential.
 Depending on the region, altitude, and weather, this month may already allow for a first spring honey harvest.

-1. Priorities for the Month
+1. Priorities of the month

 • Stay attentive to water, food stores and the effects of a return of cold or rain.